- EYFS Calculation Policy (709KB)

 - LSAs supporting individual and groups effectively

-- Short mathematical interventions (e.g booster groups, small maths additional actions) will be developed where necessary.
+- Short mathematical interventions (e.g booster groups, small maths additional actions, pre-teaching) will be developed where necessary.

 How the school has developed its systems for tracking attainment and progress